MannLabs/alphadia/docs/installation.md

 (M1/M2/M3) due to problems with mono.
 Also, it currently relies on the input files being organized in a specific folder structure.

+### 1. Setting up Docker
-1) Install the latest version of docker (https://docs.docker.com/engine/install/).
+Install the latest version of docker (https://docs.docker.com/engine/install/).

+### 2. Prepare folder structure
-2) Set up your data to match the expected folder structure:
+Set up your data to match the expected folder structure:
 - Create a folder and store its name in a variable, e.g. `DATA_FOLDER=/home/username/data; mkdir -p $DATA_FOLDER`
 - In this folder, create 4 subfolders:
   - `library`: put your library file here, make it writeable for any user (`chmod o+rw *`)